mabogiqwa/Aerial-ML/README.md

 ![Kernel Ninjas Team Photo](./assets/team-photo.PNG)

 ## Overview
-This project is an aerial imagery aircraft detection system built for the **inaugural UNISA Hackathon**.
-The solution uses a **YOLOv8** object detection model trained on the **DOTA v1.0** dataset to detect planes in aerial images.
+This project is an aerial imagery aircraft, harbour, ship, and vehicle detection system built for the **inaugural UNISA Hackathon**.
+The solution uses a **YOLOv8** object detection model trained on the **DOTA v1.0** dataset to detect planes, harbour, ship and vehicles in aerial images.
 The application is deployed using **Hugging Face Spaces** as the backend and presented via a simple web interface.

 Hackathon reference: UNISA hosts first-ever Hackathon to ignite student learning experience.